MEDICAL ASSISTING CERTIFICATE

 - Have a high school diploma or G.E.D.

 - Pass the entrance examination

-- Background check and drug screening where applicable
+- Take and pass a background check and drug screening if applicable

-To receive a Certificate in Medical Assisting, students must complete 31.0 semester credit hours (1070 Clock Hours).
+To receive a certificate in medical assisting at our school, students must complete 31.0 semester credit hours (1070 Clock Hours).
 This certificate program can be completed in 8 months for full-time students or in 14 months for part-time students.
-Evening students will be required to complete the Externship portion of the program during the day.
+An externship is required coursework and evening students must complete the externship program during the day.